Data Model and Hierarchy

 Releases represent a timebox during which a group of teams deliver incremental value in the form of working, tested software or systems.
-It has predetermined start and end dates, during which progress is monitored and compared with planned velocity.
+It has a predetermined start and end dates, during which progress is monitored and compared with planned velocity.

-Team Iterations are a shorter fixed-length timeboxes, used by Agile Teams to plan work and track progress.
+Team Iterations are shorter fixed-length timeboxes, used by Agile Teams to plan work and track progress.

-Builds represent a version of software, delivered (or not delivered in case of bugs) to production.
+Builds represent a version of the software, delivered (or not delivered in case of bugs) to production.
 It includes all the released work items, such as Features, User Stories, Bugs for example.

 Milestones in TP are used to represent important company events such as upcoming trade-shows, a new regulation or a meeting with a strategic committee.

 Planning entities represent a period of time or a date during which a certain amount of work should be completed.